 What’s more, other types of micro-organisms that can decompose food scraps in the poor conditions of landfill generate their own nasty waste.
 Methane.

-How fast an item decomposes is based on the complexity of the material itself, and the environmental conditions needed for decay.
+How quickly an item decomposes is based on the complexity of the material itself, and the environmental conditions needed for decay.

-Prepare to be amazed as you read through the handful of decomposition rates we’ve found for clothing and accessories:
+Prepare to be amazed as you read through the handful of landfill decomposition rates we’ve found for some of the everyday clothing products we buy, use, and dispose of regularly.

 If so many everyday products cause so much environmental pain, what can we do?
 Awareness and education is the first step.
 Next we need to take preventative steps to keep our volume of waste as low as possible.
 Play your part and remember the three R’s – Reduce, Reuse and Recycle.